Alabina: Ishtar

 As the lead singer of Alabina, Ishtar frequently sings in Arabic, complementing the Spanish of Los Niños de Sara.
 She often employs the use of gamakas and ululation.
 She also sings Hebrew songs, sometimes songs from her childhood, only alone, however — not with Alabina.
 Occasionally she joins Los Niños in Spanish.
 On her own, she frequently sings French.
-Nine out of twelve songs in her album The Voice of Alabina are in French — and she has two songs in English: "C'Est La Vie My Baby" (Truly (Emet)) and "Last Kiss" (The Voice of Alabina).
+Nine out of twelve songs in her album The Voice of Alabina are in French — and she has two songs in English: "C'Est La Vie My Baby" (Truly (Emet)) and "Lady revolver" (The Voice of Alabina).

 Ishtar is frequently featured on Alabina album covers.
 She has dyed blonde hair, which is sometimes curly, and dark brown eyes.
 She has been noted for her provocative dress in pictures and at concerts.

 On her own, Ishtar has produced three albums: The Voice of Alabina (2000), Truly (Emet) (2003) and Je sais d'où je viens (2005).
 The first is mainly composed of French songs, the second is mostly in Hebrew, and Ishtar's last album is primarily in Arabic, with four songs in French, one in Spanish and significant chunks of English dispersed throughout.

 Ishtar currently lives in France, but has also a home located in the southern city of Eilat in Israel.